Age and Health

 Falls

-Falls are the largest cause of emergency hospital admissions for older people, and significantly impact on long term outcomes, e.g. being a major precipitant of people moving from their own home to long-term nursing or residential care.
+Falls are the largest cause of emergency hospital admissions for older people.
+They can have a huge impact on long-term health, often leading to people moving from their own homes to long-term nursing or residential care.

-There is value in prioritizing primary prevention of falls to reduce the incidence and impact of falls in the over 65s with a focus on building network capacity and expertise across agencies.
+There is value in prioritising primary prevention of falls to reduce the incidence and impact of falls in the over 65s with a focus on building network capacity and expertise across agencies.

 Key indicator: emergency hospital admissions due to falls in people aged 65 and over